 Kandy city is very walkable.
 The locals on the side of the road are very interested in chatting with you and will always ask where you’re from.
 The moment we say “Australia” the next response is “Ah, cricket!”.
 We can’t break their hearts by telling them we’ve never watched a cricket game in our lives but nevertheless, they are very keen to have a chat.

 The city centre shopping mall is a commercial and shopping complex in the centre of town.
-This 10 story building has a variety of stores from souvenirs to electronic, clothes and shoes as well as a food court.
+This 10 story building has a variety of stores from souvenirs to electronics, clothes and shoes as well as a food court.
 It is one of the only shopping malls in Kandy and a nice place to escape the heat.
 Cost: Free.
 Unless of course, you go shopping ;).

 10/ Visit one of the many Museums